lvh/lvh.github.io/posts/secret-stores.md

 # Bootstrapping

 This problem of needing some identity or secret to start from is called *bootstrapping*.

+One traditional strategy is to have an administrator deploy secrets to where they need to go, via a configuration management tool like Chef or Ansible.
+This often involves <abbr title="Trust On First Use">TOFU</abbr>.
+Hosts are long-living and their identity is either trusted on first use or verified out of band.

-One traditional strategy is to rely on host identity, and then work from there.
-This is particularly convenient on AWS, where EC2 instances get IAM roles.
+You can also tie host identities to capabilities directly.
+This is particularly convenient on AWS, where EC2 instances get IAM roles and hence access to e.g.

-This model is challenging to port to new tools like Kubernetes.

-<abbr title="Trust On First Use">TOFU</abbr>
+KMS and S3.

+This model is challenging to port to newer tools like Kubernetes, Mesos, AWS ECS or Lambda where containers are considered ephemeral and immutable.
+In these models, it's more reasonable to think of the immutable artifact being authenticated (signed) rather than the host it might incidentally run on.
+That comes with metadata about what sort of capabilities the application should be able to access.
+Just like an application on your phone asks to be able to use the webcam, the application should ask the host for what it has access to.

+QQQQQQQ
+[Docker Notary][notary] is an implementation of [<abbr title="The Update Framework">TUF</abbr>][tuf].
+It can be used to audit provenance of container images.
+Credit for this model goes to CloudFlare;
+see [Nick Sullivan's B-Sides LV 2016 talk][pal].
+It's important to note that this is not another secret management tool.
+It's a container identity bootstrapping tool that bridges the bootstrapping gap.

 # Criteria